-Bullying is behaviour by an individual or a group that is seen by you as an attempt to hurt, frighten, humiliate or threaten you or someone else, particularly if the behaviour is repeated or persistent.
+Bullying is persistent or repeated behaviour by an individual or a group that is seen by you as an attempt to hurt, frighten, humiliate or threaten you or someone else.

-Bullying o an be Physical Hitting, pushing, taking someone's belongings Verbal Name calling, insults, racist, sexist, homophobic or transphobic remarks, threatening or demanding money.
+Bullying can be Physical Hitting, pushing, taking someone's belongings Verbal Name calling, insults, racist, sexist, homophobic or transphobic remarks, threatening or demanding money.
 Indirect Spreading rumours, sending abusive text messages / emails, cyberbullying, excluding someone from a group.